valeriia-shur/react-js-course/README.md

-# react-js-course
-React JS Course From Zero to Advanced

-# Course Materials and Projects made within [React JS Course](https://www.udemy.com/share/102rpCAEcddF1WRH8F/)
+## Course Materials and Projects made within [React JS Course](https://www.udemy.com/share/102rpCAEcddF1WRH8F/)
+React JS Course From Zero to Advanced.

 This repo contains my own code for all sections and projects contained in the course.